Voilett-Roze/asus/User-scripts.md

 * disabled
 * stopping

 The old wan-start script would occur on a "connected" event.
-Note that after a connected event occur, the Internet connection might not yet be fully functional.
+Note that after a connected event occurs, the Internet connection might not yet be fully functional.
 You should probably add a slight pause before you try to initiate anything requiring Internet access, or write your own code to wait until the connection becomes functional.

 ### wan-start
 _(deprecated since 384.15, please use wan-event instead)_